ZanderThannhauser/zebu/README.md

 ## Future Features

+ - There should be an option (enabled by default) to skip the strings matched by the `%skip` pattern, **without** prepending them to the next token.
+   Possible approaches:
+   - Describe whitespace as it's own token to the tokenizer-generator, marking the token_id to be included in each tokenizer featuring the tokens declared after the `%skip`, and making a new table for run-time to be able to check if the matched token is whitespace and it should rerun for the next token.
+   - Include whitespace as part of the state machines for the token, but mark the states that return back from processing as ones that should clear the tokenizer's buffer.
  - Way of articulating in the input file how to handle shift-reduce errors, perhaps something not unlike the way GNU Bison or Yacc deals with them:
    (Tokens having a "precedence", if the last token of a production rule has a
-    higher precedence than the lookahead token: reduce, otherwise shift.)
+    higher precedence than the look-ahead token: reduce, otherwise shift.)
- - Something to let you insert custom C code into the tokenizer to change which token the tokenizer reports detecting, an application for this would be to get Zebu to differentiate bewteen C variable usage and a `typedef`-ed type usage.
+ - Something to let you insert custom C code into the tokenizer to change which token the tokenizer reports detecting, an application for this would be to get Zebu to differentiate between C variable usage and a `typedef`-ed type usage.